-- An alternative to rice, pasta, potatoes or any other carb you may be wish to eat, depending on the dish.
-As it most closely resembles rice, then it makes sense to use it more as a rice alternative with maybe curry or chili.
+- An alternative to rice, pasta, potatoes or any other carb you may wish to eat, depending on the dish.
+As it most closely resembles rice, then it makes sense to use it more as a rice alternative with maybe a curry or a chili con carne.

-- Use as a protein in itself, alongside some roasted vegetables or a mixed salad.
+- Use as a protein source in itself alongside some roasted vegetables or a mixed salad.

 - Grind up and used as a flour in cakes, breads, healthy cookies, or anything else you would normally use flour in.
-You should halve it with your normal flour as it’s pretty heavy to use on its own; plus it will not rise without some kind of raising agent.
+You should halve it with your normal flour as it’s pretty heavy to use on its own and will not rise without some kind of raising agent.
 You can easily make your own flours at home instead of paying 10 times more to have it pre-ground.

 - As a pudding or porridge.